keithligh/Auto-Academic-Paper-RC1/LATEX_PREVIEW_SYSTEM.md

 -   **Output**: `\cite{ref_1,ref_2}`
 -   **Benefit**: This guarantees compliance with standard academic formatting (e.g., `[1, 2]`) even if the AI output separate blocks.
 This is a **structural enforcement** of style, not just a fix.

+## 24. Render Stability: The Move to Synchronous Execution (v1.6.0)

+For a long time, the preview renderer used `setTimeout(..., 50)` hacks to "wait for the DOM".
+This introduced race conditions where the scaling logic would run before the elements existed (rendering correct but unscaled) or after the user navigated away (React errors).

+### The Fix: Synchronous Logic
+We removed all artificial delays.

+1.  **Render Phase**: `latex.js` generator runs synchronously.
+HTML strings are generated instantly.
+2.  **Injection Phase**: `TreeWalker` substitution happens in the same tick.
+3.  **Measurement Phase**: Scaling logic is wrapped in `requestAnimationFrame`.
+This is the *browser-native* way to say "Run this code immediately after the next paint, when layout metrics are valid."

+**Rule**: **NEVER use `setTimeout` for layout logic.** Always use `requestAnimationFrame` or `useLayoutEffect`.